intesys/ymock/README.md

 - It presents a graphic interface that favors development experience;
 - It uses a service worker to intercept API calls in the network layer;
-- It lists the URLs registered by MSW to be intercepeted;
+- It lists the URLs registered by MSW to be intercepted;
 - It displays and allows the user to override the mocked response;
 - It allows the user to start/stop the worker as a whole or in each URL individually.